Skip to content

 Shooting Line

 Spectra shooting line is also a great option, but is more easily cut on reefs or from shark teeth.
-Make sure to use a double-figure-eight knot when rigging spectra, because it is the strongest knot.
+Make sure to use a double-figure-eight knot when rigging spectra, because it is the strongest knot to use with spectra.
 A knot or splice are always the weakest part of any line.

+Bluewater spearguns will, of course, be used in bluewater, where floatlines are standard practice.
 We prefer breakaways because they are a sturdy option that streamlines your bluewater spearing setup.
 They present the opportunity to keep your speargun separated from your floatlines and shooting line, while keeping your shooting line tensioned on the speargun in the water.
-Personally, I prefer pigtail swivels because they have less chance of failure.

 Previous article Carbon Fiber Fins For Freediving - The Basics